Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Introduction

 In this paper, we aim to provide a systematic study on the relationship between upstream retrieval and the downstream generation quality.
 Particularly, we focus on information coverage (usually materialized as nugget coverage in recent literature ~\cite{abbasiantaeb2025conversationalgoldevaluatingpersonalized, pradeep2024initialnuggetevaluationresults}) of the final generation quality since it is the primary purpose of employing a retrieval model in the generation pipeline.
-Other qualities, such as fluency and faithfulness, can already be attributed to the LLM itself~\cite{mcmillan2025transparentreasoningdrivesfaithfulness}, thus are excluded in this study.
-Particularly, we aim to answer the question: ``Is the upstream retrieval quality an early indicator of the information coverage of the downstream generation responses?''
-With our empirical evidence, we show that there is a strong relationship between the two stages.
+Other qualities, such as fluency and faithfulness, can already be attributed to the generation stage itself~\cite{mcmillan2025transparentreasoningdrivesfaithfulness}, thus are excluded in this study.
+Particularly, we aim to answer the question: ``What is the relationship between the upstream retrieval metrics (coverage-based and relevance-based) and information coverage of the downstream generation responses in RAG?''
+With our empirical evidence, we show that coverage-based retrieval metrics are consistently more predictive of downstream nugget coverage than relevance-based metrics, particularly for complex information needs.
 This evidence provides empirical grounds for simplifying the evaluation of information coverage to focus on the upstream retrieval model, reducing both computational costs and experimental noise.

-Such a simplification is common in the literature such as focusing on recall for first-stage retrieval model~\cite{10.1007/978-3-032-04354-2_2} and precision at one for question-answering and conversational search (which need to be announced to users through audio).
+Our analysis operates at multiple levels.
+The topic-level analysis examines whether better ranked list for a specific query leads to a better generated response.
+The system-level analysis assesses whether employing a more effective retrieval model yields a more effective RAG pipeline in general, measured by information coverage.

+Our analysis is guided by five research questions: \begin{itemize} \item \textbf{RQ1:} For a given RAG pipeline, does a rank list with higher information coverage lead to a better generated response for a specific topic? \item \textbf{RQ2:} Does using a more effective retrieval system lead to a more effective RAG system on average across topics? \item \textbf{RQ3:} Can a more complex RAG pipeline compensate for a less effective retrieval system? \item \textbf{RQ4:} Do these relationships hold across different automatic RAG evaluators? \item \textbf{RQ5: }Do these relationships hold in multimodal RAG? \end{itemize} We examine RQ1 and RQ2 at both topic and system levels, across in-domain and cross-domain settings, and across simple retrieve-then-generate pipelines ~\cite{yang2025hltcoetrec,dietz2026incorporating,lajewska2025ginger} and complex iterative strategies ~\cite{asaiself, chan2024rqraglearningrefinequeries}.
+Our contributions are: